Risk-Team/CAVAanalytics/README.md

 ## Applications

-CAVAanalytics has been used by the Risk-team at FAO to lead the development of climate change impact potential assessments for the Green Climate Fund (GCF).
-Nonetheless, CAVAanalytics can be used by anyone interested in simple and more advanced climate change analyses or retrieving CORDEX-CORE data to be used in impact models.
+CAVAanalytics can be used by anyone interested in simple and more advanced climate change analyses or retrieving CORDEX-CORE data to be used in impact models.